AADARSHA875/DEEPSCRIPT_WITH_DIALOGUE_GENERATION/README.md

 Start the development server: npm start

-Your app should now be running, with the frontend on a different port (e.g., http://localhost:3000) and the backend API on http://localhost:8000.
+ App should now be running, with the frontend on a different port (e.g., http://localhost:3000) and the backend API on http://localhost:8000.